 Gardening by Design is an approach to gardening based on understanding; understanding the needs of my clients, the principles of garden design and how plants grow.
 My aim is for you to understand these things too and I can help, advise and teach anyone, from an individual who wants to create and look after their own garden to an organised garden therapy group in a care home, hospice or mental health support charity.

-January 2021 I am able to continue in-person garden advice visits, under the current movement restrictions, for clients who are comfortable with this – social distancing is perfectly possible in the garden – and where no-one in the household is self-isolating or shielding.
-Of course, if I or anyone in my own household develops symptoms or has to isolate then we will be back to online consultations for the duration.
+June 2021 In-person garden advice visits are once again the norm for clients who are comfortable with this – social distancing is perfectly possible in the garden – and where no-one is self-isolating.
+Of course, if I have to isolate then we will be back to online consultations temporarily.
 Get in touch and I am sure that I can help you to get the most from your garden, one way or another.

 I continue to offer an online session as before for anyone who prefers this and for those too far for me to visit.
 I have blog posts and video tips online to answer those tricky questions or help you with a problem area.

 Contact with nature and meaningful nature-based activities such as gardening can be a great support to our mental wellbeing, especially important in times of change.
 There are many people getting interested in gardening for the first time and families starting to garden together.
 So to help everyone get more success and joy from their garden I have added my longer gardening tutorials to my YouTube channel free of charge: see details The Box of Tricks

 How We Can Work Together